yeeteing/yeeteing/README.md

 ### 💡 Fun Facts
 - 🌏 Grew up in Malaysia, now in Toronto 🇨🇦
 - 🥇 Training for **Wellness Bodybuilding competition 2025**
-- 🎤 Love blending **tech, art, and storytelling** in everything I do

 ---